Neurodivergent or Overwhelmed? Rethinking Executive Function in Midlife

 👉 Related post: How to Stop Being So Hard on Yourself

-If you’re drawn to this kind of gentle, brain-based approach to joy and self-understanding, explore more in my Mindset section — it’s full of practical ideas to help your mind and heart work together.
+If you’re drawn to this kind of gentle, brain-based approach to joy and self-understanding, explore more in my Mindset section — it’s full of practical ideas to help reduce the mental noise to access more joy in midlife.

 Similar Posts